macloo/to-do-list-localstorage/README.md

 ![Screen capture: List keys in localStorage](images/keys-localStorage.png)

 ### Feb.
+5

+This project is now complete.
+Of course, one could do more things with a To Do list app, but I've done everything I set out to do with this:

+* The To Do items are saved only in localStorage.
+* Individual To Do items can be deleted.
+* Multiple To Do items can be deleted as a batch.
+* The order of the items can be changed based on either their priority or their due date.
+* The app runs on a single page.

+### Feb.
 4

 Not only is the bug fixed — now the "remove" checkbox works for each To Do item!
 Many new lines of code added!
 Callooh!
 Callay!

 ### Jan.
 30